ping-localhost/merle-craft/content/posts/claiming-land/index.md

 ## Claiming extra blocks

 In order to expand your claim, you need to have the claim blocks to do so.
 Each block you claim counts for a single claim block.
-However, it does not count the vertical blocks (Y:0-256).
+However, it does not count the vertical blocks.
 You are able to view your remaining claim blocks by holding the Golden Shovel and looking in chat.

 Gaining claim blocks is as simple as playing on the servers!
-For every hour you play you gain 500 claim blocks
+For every hour you play you gain 200 claim blocks and you start with 500.

 ## Managing your claim